Max Steel: Movies

-Currently, the movies are only available in Latin America, with an English release unknown.
-Endangered Species is the only one so far to have been released in the United States.
-The movies offer a different perspective on N-Tek and the creation of Max Steel.
-Through this, the world has been retconned.
-Usually, Max Steel movies are offered as bonus gifts with the purchase of other products, and are not available in other ways.
+Usually, Max Steel films are offered as bonus gifts with the purchase of other products, and are not available in other ways.
 In 2003, in the United States, if you selected Max Steel action figures you would get a free Max Steel: Endangered Species DVD.
 Countdown was included free in the largest playsets of the toy line in the '06 Christmas and as a free gift by buying a Happy Meal during November in Latin America only.
 In Mexico, Dark Rival was available inside an ActII Popcorn special promo pack at the end of 2007 and early 2008.
 Bio Crisis premiered with no advertising at all, except a brief announcement to the press in a particular interview in Mattel's regional headquarters.
-The movie was immediately available as a bonus gift with the purchase of different products, but only at very specific locations, since at the same time, Dark Rival and Forces of Nature were relaunched, as part of the countdown to Max Steel's Tenth Anniversary Celebration.
+The film was immediately available as a bonus gift with the purchase of different products, but only at very specific locations, since at the same time, Dark Rival and Forces of Nature were relaunched, as part of the countdown to Max Steel's Tenth Anniversary Celebration.

-Several new characters (not present in the original TV series) were introduced in the movies.
+Several new characters (not present in the original TV series) were introduced in the films.